Infant cognitive development: Symbolic thought

 Symbolic thought refers to the ability to use words, images, and other symbols to represent words or feelings.
 During the preoperational stage a child's capacity for symbolism increases, this is shown by their increase in language use during this stage.
 This can also be seen by the way children play with objects, a stick becomes a sword and a box becomes armor.
 Children in this stage still might not understand that a map represents a real place, and that a picture of food does not have a smell.

 Theory of mind

 Theory of mind refers to the ability to understand and predict what others are thinking and feeling, involving recognizing that others have different beliefs.
 First order theory of mind refers to one's ability to understand their own mental life, while second order theory of mind refers to one's ability to understand the mental lives of others.

-Infants show early signs of understanding belief-related situations but struggle with tasks requiring them to recognize false beliefs (that someone can hold an incorrect belief).
-Around 15 months, infants begin to understand others' beliefs and can use visual and manual information to make sense of others' behavior.
+Infants show early signs of understanding belief-related situations.
+However, they are generally thought to possess implicit mentalization—fast, non-conscious, and non-verbal—rather than explicit mentalization, which is slower, conscious, verbal, and typically emerges around 4 years of age.
+Implicit mentalization includes, for example, the ability to recognize when a communicative partner has incorrect or incomplete information about a relevant aspect of the world.
+Multiple independent studies suggest that, in such situations, infants communicate more frequently and accurately to share their knowledge with others.
+However, infants do not consistently perform well on tasks that require them to predict others' behavior based on false beliefs, as reflected in the difficulty of replicating some of these findings.

 Children with Autism struggle with theory of mind, showing mindblindness, a difficulty understanding other people's thoughts and feelings, finding other individuals confusing and unpredictable.
 This is seen where autistic children show less pretend play and lower joint attention.